Investigation and Case Reviews.

 Long term missing people cases remain some of the hardest to resolve.
 Resolving a case can depend on the quality of the initial missing people investigation.
 Val Nettles son Damien went missing over 23 years ago on the Isle of Wight.
 Val is clear that ‘mistakes in the early days of an investigation impact the entire case and result in too many long-term cases remaining unsolved.’

-We have adapted this approach for unsolved missing people cases.
+We have adapted these approaches for unsolved missing people cases.

 We bring former detectives together with the public to apply their talents and help investigate and review unsolved cases at no cost to families.
 Our team have experienced major crime review officers, investigators, data analysis and open source intelligence expertise.
 We are able to review cases independently to ensure all that can reasonably be done in an investigation is being done.